 Cost of Ownership

+In second generation form, the X1 set its sights a little higher in terms of quality and drive dynamics and has reaped the rewards in this growing market.
+This revised version builds on that step forward.
 Yes, there are smarter and more purposeful-looking SUVs and Crossovers you could buy for the same kind of money, but against those, this BMW offers a range of unique selling points.
 It's alone in this segment in offering the option of a rewarding rear-wheel drive layout.
-And a far smoother and more sophisticated 8-speed automatic gearbox.
+And a smooth and sophisticated 8-speed automatic gearbox.
 Plus you get ride quality that's arguably best in class.